sozip/sozip-spec/sozip_specification.md

 # High-level specification

-The SOZip optimization relies on two independant and combined mechanisms:
+The SOZip optimization relies on two independent and combined mechanisms:

-* the first one is the generation of a [Deflate](https://www.ietf.org/rfc/rfc1951.txt) compressed stream which is structured in a way such that it contains chunks of data that can be compressed and uncompressed in an independant way from preceding and following chunks in the compressed stream.
-Conceptually, such a compressed file could be seen as split in multiple independantly compressed files.
+* the first one is the generation of a [Deflate](https://www.ietf.org/rfc/rfc1951.txt) compressed stream which is structured in a way such that it contains chunks of data that can be compressed and uncompressed in an independent way from preceding and following chunks in the compressed stream.
+Conceptually, such a compressed file could be seen as split in multiple independently compressed files.
 But from the point of view of a non-SOZip-aware ZIP reader, this will still be a fully single legit compressed stream for the whole file.
-  That chunking relies on the block flush mechanisms of the ZLib library, which is typically used by the [pigz](https://zlib.net/pigz/pigz.pdf) utility with its *--independant* option.
+  That chunking relies on the block flush mechanisms of the ZLib library, which is typically used by the [pigz](https://zlib.net/pigz/pigz.pdf) utility with its *--independent* option.
 Those block flushes are done at a regular interval of the input uncompressed stream.
 In the rest of this document, this interval is called chunk size.
 A typical value for it is 32 kilobytes.